edx/elm-theme/README.rst

 @edx/elm-theme
 ==================

 This project contains elm-theme branding assets and design tokens for edx.org.
 It is the edX implementation of the branding interface defined in `@edx/brand-openedx <https://git@github.com/edx/brand-openedx>`_.

-Note that we aim to avoid introducing any breaking changes.
+This package provides design token overrides for Paragon v23+ and does not implement components on its own.
+It is intended to be used in conjunction with Paragon to apply the Elm brand identity to Paragon components and design tokens.

 -----
 Usage